CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/configuration/030-advanced-network.md

 When you've confirmed that traffic is flowing, the final steps are to set up host name/DNS and TLS.

-The below documents will help configure DNS and TLS:
+The following documents will help configure DNS and TLS:
 - [Configure DNS](/deployment/infra-how-tos/configure-dns)
 - [Configure certificates](/deployment/infra-how-tos/configure-certificates)